AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/gitlab-modules.md

    <tbody>
    <tr>
    <td role="rowheader">Connection</td>
-   <td>For instructions about connecting your GitLab account to Workfront Fusion, see <a href="#connect-gitlab-to-workfront-fusion-connect-gitlab-to-workfront-fusion" class="MCXref xref">Connect GitLab to Workfront Fusion</a> in this article.</td>
+   <td>For instructions about connecting your GitLab account to [!DNL Workfront] Fusion, see <a href="#connect-gitlab-to-workfront-fusion-connect-gitlab-to-workfront-fusion" class="MCXref xref">Connect GitLab to [!DNL Workfront] Fusion</a> in this article.</td>
    </tr>
    <tr>
    <td role="rowheader">Max Results</td>